hellums/lacey-bacon/README.md

 # PACKAGES INVOLVED
 See requirements.txt file in project folder.

-# FEATURES PLANNED AT PROJECT OUTSET (CHECK = SUBSTANTIALLY COMPLETE)
+# FEATURES PLANNED AT INITIATIVE OUTSET (CHECK = SUBSTANTIALLY COMPLETE)

 - [x] Implement a “master loop” console application where the user can repeatedly enter commands/perform actions, including choosing to exit the program.
 - [x] Create a class, then create at least one object of that class and populate it with data.
 The value of at least one object must be used somewhere in your code.